Chirag-ahir/JAVA-All-Basic/README.md

 Define Copy constructor in Java ? <br>
 A Copy Constructor in Java is a constructor that initializes an object through another object of the same class.

+What is Interface in Java ?<br>
+The interface in Java is a mechanism to achieve abstraction.
+It's a blueprint of class.

 What is Marker Interface ?<br>
 An empty interface in Java is referred as a Marker interface.
 Serializable and Cloneable are some popular ex. of Marker Interface.

+  What is Functional Interface ?<br>
+  An interface that contains only one abstract method is known as functional interface.
+It can have any number of default and static methods.<br>

+  Following are the functional interface instroduced in the Java8<br>
+  1. Function<br>
+  2. Predicate<br>
+  3. Consumer<br>
+  4. Supplier<br>

+  What is Package in Java?<br>
+Package is a collective bundle of classes and interfaces along with the necessary libraries and JAR files.

 What is Object Cloning ?<br>
 An ability to create an object completely similar to an existing object is known as Object Cloning.

 What is Wrapper classes in Java ?<br>
 In Java when you declare primitive datatype then Wrapper classes are responsible for converting them into objects.

-What is Package in Java?<br>
-Package is a collective bundle of classes and interfaces along with the necessary libraries and JAR files.

 Can you use pointers in Java ?<br>
 JVM takes care of memory management implicitly.
 So we can not use pointers in Java.